insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-03-25-working-with-variable.md

 D. Your variable gets deleted from the list.

-_**Note:** You cannot delete a Variable that is currently in use for execution and will be provided with an error while doing so._
+_**Note :** You cannot delete a Variable that is currently in use for execution and will be provided with an error while doing so._

 ### Execution Flow of Variable